-This is not directly due to the fund itself, but rather to the stock exchange they are using.
+This is not directly due to the fund itself but rather to the stock exchange they use.

 For instance, my primary ETF, Vanguard Total World (VT), is traded on the New York Stock Exchange (NYSE).
-To buy or sell shares with Interactive Brokers, it cost me about 0.35 USD.
-I can buy a ton of shares and still pay less than a dollar for the transaction.
+To buy or sell shares with Interactive Brokers costs me about 0.35 USD.
+I can buy many shares and still pay less than a dollar for the transaction.

 And European ETFs are about in the middle of Swiss ETFs and U.S. ETFs.
 To my knowledge, U.S. ETFs are the cheapest to trade.
 Now, this may change if you use a service with free transactions.
 But there are very few good services like this available in Switzerland yet.